The Importance of Air Gap Use.

 We all know we don't need more regulation.
 Make sure you use a proper air gap.
 And remember that an air gap device may add to the cost per installation, but also can be an additional marketing tool in your belt, convincing customers of your professionalism and dedication to their safety.

-J.H.
-Verneco Incorporated
+Co-Owner of J.H.
+Verneco Inc

 Contact Information for Better Air Gap